grosario1/module-1-challenge/README.md

 ## Usage

 Reworked CSS code to make it more efficient.
 Consolidated CSS selectors and properties, organized them to follow the semantic structure of the HTML elements.
+Realignment of content boxes as well as ensure images box sizes are the same.

 ## Credits